Strategy

 Updates

-The HPSC promotes the HPCN through monthly social media ads, attending in-person and virtual events throughout the province, and dispersing flyers to contractors through our allies.
-The HPSC also hosts quarterly meetings with central and northern allies to support HPCN promotion.
+This year, we hosted our annual Contractor Forum on Vancouver Island, the first time we’ve held it outside of the Lower Mainland.
+Plans are underway to host the 2026 forum in Kamloops.
+We continue to promote the HPCN through monthly social media ads, attending in-person and virtual events throughout the province, and dispersing flyers to contractors through our allies.
+We also host quarterly meetings with central and northern allies to support HPCN promotion.

 Action